Abh-igyan/cloud-learning-journey/cloud-journey.md

    * Great for cloud applications because they are stateless.
    * Authentication via OAuth and security by leveraging tokens.
  * DIfficulty in deploying and managing APIs: Interface definition language/format, Authentication & Authorization, Management & Scalability to meet demand, Logging and monitoring
+## Apigee API Management
+* A GCP available for developing and managing API proxies
+* has a specific focus on business problems, like rate limiting, quotas, and analytics.
+* many Apigee API Management users provide a software service to other companies.
+* Backend services for Apigee API Management don't have to be in Google Cloud.
+It just acts as a smart gateway in front of APIs.
+Our backend(logic,database) can be on AWS, Azure anywhere)
+* Used to take apart legacy apps piece-by-piece.
+Instead of replacing a large, important application in one move, use Apigee to peel off its services individually.
+Migrate gradually to microservices without breaking the system at once.
+Apigee manages the transition.
+This allows them to stand up microservices to implement each in turn, until the legacy application can finally be retired.
+## Pub/Sub
+* short for Publisher/Subscriber, or publish messages to subscribers.
+* Google Cloud Pub/Sub is a fully-managed, real-time messaging service that enables you to send and receive messages between independent applications.
+It’s designed for event-driven systems, where services communicate by publishing and subscribing to messages asynchronously.
+* One of the early stages in a data pipeline --> data ingestion --> large amounts of streaming data are received (may not be from single source but from different events happening asynchronously, ex: IoT.
+  * Challenges to